How to contact me: Telephone 605.341.3500

 We chose a Tonkinese because they are a social breed.
 We carefully introduced her to my Himalayan and they lived well together.
 Our Tonk, Delilah, is a vocal, mischievous cat who fits her breed description perfectly.
 She is a constant source of amusement.
 We lost her in 2020 and miss her terribly.
 After my Himalayan died, it was two years before I was ready to get another kitten.
 Again I researched and settled on the Balinese breed.
 I have always loved long-haired cats, but I did not enjoy the matting undercoat of the Himalayan and Persian.
 I wanted an active, playful cat that interacts with the family but was more low maintenance.
 And that is what I got.
 I chose the Traditional Applehead style of Balinese rather than the Wedge because my husband said no to getting "one of those bat-eared cats"!
 I think they are sleek, but I love the adorable faces of the Applehead also.
 Let's face it; I love cats, period.

 I don't show cats currently at CFA shows because of time and distance.
 I also prefer to keep my cats isolated so I don't have to worry about exposure to diseases or stress.
 I am a member of CFA and TICA.

-I will ship kittens using Delta Dash anywhere in the continental US as long as the schedules are good, and I more often will hand deliver your kitten via air or by car.
+I will ship kittens using Delta anywhere in the continental US as long as the schedules are good, and I more often will hand deliver your kitten via air or by car.
 Delivery charges depend on current conditions.
 Or you may come to Rapid City to pick up your kitten.
 Maybe you haven't seen Mt, Rushmore, Deadwood, Crazy Horse Monument, or the Badlands yet.
 Delta has suspended shipping due to Covid, but I prefer to not ship anyway.
 Delta has taken very good care of kittens I have shipped in the past though.
 I wouldn't use any other airline out of Rapid City.